peteS-UK/iPortService/README.md

 # LightSymphony iPort Service for Home Assistant

+## Archived

+This repo is archived and replaced by a full switch component at [iPort](https://github.com/peteS-UK/iport)

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

 This repo contains a Home Assistant integration for LightSymphony iPort contoller.
 The report allows you to send simple UDP messages to areas on and off.